civican/legisinfo/44-1/bills/C-29/bill_text.md

     one director who may only be elected after having been nominated by Inuit Tapiriit Kanatami;

-    one director who may only be elected after having been nominated by the Métis National Council;
+    one director who may only be elected after having been nominated by the Métis National Council; and

-    one director who may only be elected after having been nominated by the Native Women's Association of Canada; and
+    one director who may only be elected after having been nominated by the Native Women's Association of Canada.

-    one director who may only be elected after having been nominated by the Congress of Aboriginal Peoples.

-  **(2)** If there is a vacancy among the directors referred to in paragraphs (1)(a) to (c), the remaining directors may exercise all the powers of the directors if the number of directors on the Council's board of directors constitutes a quorum.
+  **(2)** If there is a vacancy among the directors referred to in paragraphs (1)(a) to (d), the remaining directors may exercise all the powers of the directors if the number of directors on the Council's board of directors constitutes a quorum.

   **(3)** The other directors are to be elected following an application process established by the board of directors.

 ### Section 11

-  ****(1)**** At least two thirds of the directors must be Indigenous persons.
+  **(1)** At least two thirds of the directors must be Indigenous persons.

   **(2)** At least two of the directors must be residents of Yukon, the Northwest Territories or Nunavut.

 ### Section 12

-  ****(1)**** The Council's board of directors must, to the extent possible, include representation from
+  **(1)** The Council's board of directors must, to the extent possible, include representation from

     First Nations, Inuit and the Métis;